GOOD NEWS WORTH A SECOND LOOK

 The Salvation of an American Icon

-Laurie shares how Dewitt and McQueen met in his new book, Steve McQueen: The Salvation of an American Icon.
-He's also completing a documentary that will hit theaters in the fall.
+Laurie shares how Dewitt and McQueen met in his book, Steve McQueen: The Salvation of an American Icon.
+He's even created his own documentary about it.

-The book and documentary also detail a special meeting between McQueen and Evangelist Billy Graham.
+The book and film also detail a special meeting between McQueen and Evangelist Billy Graham.

 Doctors diagnosed McQueen with an aggressive form of cancer only months after he accepted Christ.
 Before McQueen flew to Mexico for surgery, he met with Billy Graham, who gave him his personal Bible for the trip.